glouppe/info8006-introduction-to-ai/lecture9.md

 - A PCFG has many rules, with a probability for each rule.
 - **Learning** the grammar might be better than a knowledge engineering approach.
-- If we are given a corpus of correctly parses sentences, the rules and their probability can be estimated directly from this data.
+- If we are given a corpus of correctly parsed sentences, the rules and their probability can be estimated directly from this data.
     - E.g., count nodes $S$ and nodes $\[S \[NP ...\]\[VP ...\]\]$ over all trees to estimate the probability of $S \rightarrow  NP \, VP$.
 - If we dont have labeled sentences, then we have to learn both the rules and their probability.
     - This is more complicated, but several algorithms exist: